-The troubled economy has made the idea of retirement very uncertain for many seniors who are now struggling to come up with ways to securely finance their futures.
+The troubled economy, pandemics and social unrest have made the idea of retirement very uncertain for many seniors who are now struggling to come up with ways to securely finance their futures.

-What most senior homeowners don’t realize is that getting a line of credit through a reverse mortgage can help them preserve their equity from inflation, as it will allow them to lock in on historically low interest rates and existing home values, and grow the amount of funding available to them.
+What most senior homeowners don’t realize is that getting a line of credit through a reverse mortgage can help them preserve their equity from inflation, as it will allow them to lock in on historically low interest rates and current home values which have grown tremendously in recent years, and increase the amount of loan funds available to them still more in the future.

 Seniors can then use that money for multiple purposes, including monthly expenses, medical bills, or paying off an existing mortgage.